rsksmart/devportal/docs/02-developers/03-blockchain-essentials/03-browser/index.md

 sidebar_position: 300
 title: 'Using Rootstock with a Browser Extension'
 description: 'Learn how to interact with Rootstock in your web browser, how to look at Rootstock transactions, develop and deploy your very first smart contract to the Rootstock network.'
-tags: [quick-start, rsk, rootstock, metamask, browser wallets, dev tools]
+tags: [quick-starts, rsk, rootstock, blockchain, browser wallets, developers, beginners]
 ---

 As Rootstock is a blockchain with smart contract capabilities, it is possible to build decentralised applications (dApps) with it.